NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 #figure(
   image("images/orders.jpg",width:40%),
   caption: [An example of the markers used to denote the state of an operative @order-image.
-Once an operative has been activated the marker is flipped.]
+The board will need to be able to mark operatives as appropriate and display this to the user.]
 )

 There are a set of requirements that must be met to determine whether a target is able to targeted by a shooting attack.